oasis-tcs/odata-specs/docs/odata-url-conventions/odata-url-conventions.md

 The `cast` function follows these assignment rules:

 1. The `null` value can be cast to any type.
-2. Primitive types are cast to `Edm.String` or a type definition based on it by using the literal representation used in payloads, and WKT well-known text `format` for `Geo`, see rules `fullCollectionLiteral`, `fullLineStringLiteral`, `fullMultiPointLiteral`, `fullMultiLineStringLiteral`, `fullMultiPolygonLiteral`, `fullPointLiteral`, and `fullPolygonLiteral` in
+2. Primitive types are cast to `Edm.String` or a type definition based on it by using the literal representation used in payloads, and WKT (well-known text) format for `Geo` types, see rules `fullCollectionLiteral`, `fullLineStringLiteral`, `fullMultiPointLiteral`, `fullMultiLineStringLiteral`, `fullMultiPolygonLiteral`, `fullPointLiteral`, and `fullPolygonLiteral` in
-    [OData-ABNF](#ODataABNF)`.
+    [OData-ABNF](#ODataABNF).
 The cast fails if the target type specifies an insufficient `MaxLength`.
 3.  `Edm.String`, or a type definition based on `Edm.String`, can be cast to a primitive type if the string contains a literal representation for the target type.
 4. Numeric primitive types are cast to each other with appropriate rounding.
 The cast fails if the integer part doesn't fit into the target type.
 5.  `Edm.DateTimeOffset`, `Edm.Duration`, and `Edm.TimeOfDay` values can be cast to the same type with a different precision with appropriate rounding.